scikit-learn/enhancement_proposals/slep007/proposal.rst

 ``PolynomialTransformer`` on a small subset of features can generate an output feature name such as ``x[0] * x[2] ** 3``.

-And finally, the transformers which generate features from a large set of input features, generate feature names which has the form of ``name0`` to ``namen``, where ``name`` represents the transformer.
+And finally, the transformers where each output feature depends on many or all input features, generate feature names which has the form of ``name0`` to ``namen``, where ``name`` represents the transformer.
 For instance, a ``PCA`` transformer will output ``[pca0, ..., pcan]``, ``n`` being the number of PCA